State / Territory Benefits - North Dakota

 Summary: North Dakota offers special benefits for its military Service members and Veterans including State Educational Benefits for dependent of MIA/POWs, Tax Exemptions for the disabled, job reinstatement, and Veteran's preference in public employment.
 We also administer a Veterans Aid Loan Program, a Grant Program, and a Transportation Program.
 Eligibility for some benefits may depend on residency, military component, and Veteran disability status.

 Military / Retirement Income Taxes: A total of $5,000.00 can be excluded from military, civil service, some state/local government, and qualified pensions, minus amount of Social Security received.
 Out-of-state government pensions are fully taxed.

-Retired Military Pay: North Dakota's individual income tax law provides only one special deduction for active members of the military.
-It does not include combat pay that is exempt from federal income tax.
-The current income tax law does not provide for any special deductions for retired military members.
+Retired Military Pay: North Dakota's individual income tax law does not provide for any special deductions for retired military members.

 Military Disability Retired Pay: Retirees who entered the military before September 24, 1975, and members receiving disability retirements based on combat injuries or who could receive disability payments from the VA are covered by laws giving disability broad exemption from federal income tax.
 Most military retired pay based on service-related disabilities also is free from federal income tax, but there is no guarantee of total protection.

 VA Disability Dependency and Indemnity Compensation: VA benefits are not taxable because they generally are for disabilities and are not subject to federal or state taxes.